SystemsApproach/sdn/switch.rst

 all the dots introduced up to this point.
 We do this by example, that is, by walking through a P4 program that implements basic IP forwarding.
-This example is taken from a P4 Tutorial that you can find online and try for yourself:
+This example is taken from a P4 Tutorial that you can find online and try for yourself.

 .. _reading_p4:
 .. admonition:: Further Reading